Zach Lee

-Zachary Stephen Lee (born September 13, 1991) is an American professional baseball pitcher who is a free agent.
-The Los Angeles Dodgers drafted him in the first round (28th overall) of the 2010 MLB June Amateur Draft and signed him for $5.25 million.
+Zachary Stephen Lee (born September 13, 1991) is an American former professional baseball pitcher.
+The Los Angeles Dodgers drafted him in the first round (28th overall) of the 2010 MLB draft and signed him for $5.25 million.
 He made his Major League Baseball (MLB) debut for the Dodgers in 2015 and also played for the San Diego Padres in 2017.

-High school
+Early life

 As a senior at McKinney High School (Texas) in 2010, he won 11 games with a 2.15 ERA and 90 strikeouts.
 He was a highly rated quarterback in high school, passing for 2,565 yards and 31 touchdowns as a senior to earn a Texas All-State Class 4A honorable mention selection and First-Team All-District 9-4A.
 The previous year, Lee passed for 2,935 yards and 33 touchdowns and was named District 9-4A Offensive Player of the Year as a junior.